WebBamboo/docs/docs/development/javascript/how-to-install-mercure-on-debian/index.md

 - [How to configure Mercure as a Service](#how-to-configure-mercure-as-a-service) on Ubuntu/Debian/Linux Mint
 - [Using Mercure in an example](#using-mercure-in-an-example) to verify it works

 {{< note >}}
 You can [download all of the example files for this guide here](how-to-install-mercure.tar.gz).
 {{< /note >}}

 ## How to install Mercure
-First thing is first, head to the [Releases page in the Mercure GitHub](https://github.com/dunglas/mercure/releases).
+First things first, head to the [Releases page in the Mercure GitHub](https://github.com/dunglas/mercure/releases).
 In this guide I’ll be using the v0.10.2 for Linux x86/64 (mercure_0.10.2_Linux_x86_64.tar.gz).

 ```bash
 wget https://github.com/dunglas/mercure/releases/download/v0.10.2/mercure_0.10.2_Linux_x86_64.tar.gz && mkdir mercure && tar -zxvf mercure_0.10.2_Linux_x86_64.tar.gz -C mercure